arunsrin/arunsrin.mkdocs/home/resume.md

 # Resume | Arun Srinivasan

-I'm a Platform Engineer / Tech Lead with 17 years experience in the industry.
+I'm a Platform Engineer / Tech Lead with 17 years of experience in the industry.
 14 of these are in Cisco, the most recent of which have been in Webex.

 ---